 The general flow of a game then is roughly as follows:

 - You'll spawn in the plane, and need to choose somewhere to land.
-We've put together a dedicated guide on the Erangel map start locations and vehicle spawns, but the short version here is that you want to avoid high-traffic areas like major towns and cities, and find a safe little spot to loot some weapons and equipment on your own.
+We've put together a dedicated guide on the best PUBG loot locations on Erangel and Miramar, as well as specific pages on the Erangel map and Miramar map, too, but the short version here is that you want to avoid high-traffic areas like major towns and cities, and find a safe little spot to loot some weapons and equipment on your own.

 - Then, when you're all set (or run out of things to loot before the electrical field starts getting close) it's a case of going where the white circle is.
 You'll need to find safe points to rest, loot, and defend yourself along the way, while the player count gradually drops, until you ideally reach the last 10 or 15 players.